People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

 However, according to a MarketingSherpa survey of email recipients, 58% of those who stop reading, disengage or unsubscribe later cite “lack of relevance” as a key factor.

 For example, I get nurturing emails from companies that know me — in some cases, I’m their customer — but their emails don’t show it.
 Here’s the kicker.

 They send each irrelevant message anchors me to ignore, delete or emotionally unsubscribe from future messages from that sender.
 That’s why I’m going to share seven tips you can use to boost your email lead nurturing results immediately.

 Tip 1: Use empathy to humanize your approach

 Have you ever thought it’s funny when we put on our marketing and sales hats or walk into our offices how we can talk and write differently?

 Humanize your emails, build a connection, and continually offer value.
-It’s amazing the difference that doing this can make.
+Amazingly, the difference doing this can make.
 Also, check the tone of your email messages.
 Do you use a sales tone or an empathetic tone?

 The email on the left was “sales speak.”
-The tone of the email on the right was changed to be more empathetic and yielded a conversion rate of 7% versus 1.5% for the control email.
+The email tone on the right was changed to be more empathetic and yielded a conversion rate of 7% versus 1.5% for the control email.
 By addressing the customer’s anxiety (with empathy) through the tone of the email, they saw a 349% increase in total lead inquiries.